PhilippeMoussalli/Biomedical-data-analysis/8) Independant component analysis (ICA) + eye blink removal/readme.md

-Please refere to the attached [PDF]("Independant component analysis.pdf") for a full description of the theory and code implementation
+Please refere to the attached [PDF2 w](Independant component analysis.pdf) for a full description of the theory and code implementation